rodlukas/UP-admin/README.md

 ### Deployed apps and tools

-The app is deployed to **4 PaaS [Heroku](https://www.heroku.com/) environments** varying in version of the deployed app, database instance, debugging options and colors of the menu.
-Additionaly, the app can be run in a local dev environment of course.
+The app is deployed to **4 PaaS [Heroku](https://www.heroku.com/) environments** varying in a version of the deployed app, database instance, debugging options and colors of the menu.
+Additionally, the app can be run in a local dev environment, of course.

 > **List of environments:**
 >